 Fitness, Fat loss, personal trainer, pilates, epping, essex

-It is the start of the year and January is, of course, a favourite time of year for healthy resolutions.
+It is the start of the year.
+A favourite time for healthy resolutions.

 Whilst we don’t do fad diets, we are always happy to advise our Fit School members how to drop fat safely and effectively.

 At Fit School we are pretty tired of the same messages being pumped out online and on the TV.
 Fad diets, super foods and quick fixes will always grab attention and headlines because they are extreme and new but we all know the basics.
 How do we make it happen?

 We can’t prescribe a ‘one size fits all’ approach because we all have different starting points.

 So we’re going to take a moderately active, 65-75 kilo woman, who wants to lose half a stone of fat.
 She may want to lose more but we’re going to start at the beginning.